Boise Insulation Contractors: 2026 Costs & Free Quotes

 |---|---|---|---|

 - Home age.
-The Treasure Valley has a mix of older Boise bench homes from the 1950s-70s and newer construction in Meridian, Eagle, and Star.
-Older homes often need more insulation and may require removal of existing material first.
+About 57 percent of Boise-Nampa MSA homes were built before 1990.
+The valley has a mix of pre-1970 Boise bench and Nampa homes (often with inadequate or settled insulation), 1970s-1980s ranches and tract homes, and post-2000 construction in Meridian, Eagle, and Star.
+Older homes typically need more material and may require removal of existing insulation first ($0.50 to $1.50 per square foot added).

 - Insulation type.
-Blown-in is the most popular and affordable option for Boise attic upgrades.
-Spray foam is preferred for crawl spaces and air sealing.
+Blown-in fiberglass is the most popular and affordable option for Boise attic upgrades.
+Spray foam is preferred for crawl spaces, rim joists, and air sealing in older homes.
+Cellulose has gained share for sound dampening and for homeowners who prefer recycled-content material.

 - Home size.
-The average Boise home is roughly 1,800 square feet.
-Larger homes in Eagle or the foothills will cost more to insulate.
+The average Boise-area home is roughly 1,800 square feet.
+Larger homes in Eagle, foothills, or rural Caldwell will cost more to insulate proportionally.

 How it works